bilal-fazlani/commanddotnet/docs/argument-terminology.md

         * parameters: of a command method
         * properties: of an `IArgumentModel`

 Flags are defined as Options with BooleanMode = Implicit.
-This is the default for Options of type bool and can be changed using `AppSettings.DefaultBooleanMode` or `OptionAttribute.BooleanMode`.
+This is the default for Options of type bool and can be changed using `AppSettings.Arguments.DefaultBooleanMode` or `OptionAttribute.BooleanMode`.